drac94/react-auth-code-input/README.md

 ## Changelog

+### 3.1.0

+- Add `autoFocus` prop set to true by default to not break current usages.
+- Expose a `focus` method to handle the focus of the first input manually.
+- Expose a `clear` method to clear the input programmatically.
+- Add validations for when not using typescript.
+- Update React peerDependency to use any version 16+.

 ### 3.0.0

 - Change the way the allowed characters are handled by using 3 predefined modes: alpha, alphanumeric, and numeric, allowing to have more control when validating the values introduced in the inputs.